OkaeriPoland/okaeri-persistence/README.md

 ## Query API

-The `find()` method takes a lambda that builds a query and returns a Stream (MongoDB and PostgreSQL only):
+The `find()` method takes a lambda that builds a query and returns a Stream:

 ```java
 // Filtering